mrburns/ngx-smart-modal/README.md

 ## No external library, no jQuery! 🤘
 To avoid to download a CSS library by using this package, you simply have to use our built-in SCSS/CSS file with custom animations and overridable variables.
-So get rid of an external CSS library you don't want need!
+So get rid of an external CSS library you don't need!
 In addition, it doesn't use jQuery!

 ![NgxSmartModal is the CSS frameworks's friend!](src/assets/css_frameworks.png)
 > #### But...
 I'm using Bootstrap (or Materialize, Foundation or anything else)!